phaserjs/phaser/README.md

 * Video now uses MediaStreamTrack.stop() instead of MediaStream.stop() where possible, as the later is now deprecated in some browsers (thanks @stoneman1 #2371)
 * The Physics Manager will now throw a console warning if you try to enable a physics body using an unknown physics engine type (thanks @jakewilson #2415)
 * The Tileset class will tell you the name of the tileset image throwing the uneven size error (thanks @jakewilson #2415)
+* Emitter.start when used with a false `explode` parameter would cummulatively add particles to the current total.
+With quantity 10 the first call would emit 10 particles, the next 20, and so on.
+Calls to start will now reset the quantity each time.
+This is a behaviour change from earlier versions, so if you relied on the old way please account for it in your code (thanks @BdR76 #2187)

 ### Bug Fixes